-Jane Gillooly will be on leave for the Spring 2021 semester.
+Jane Gillooly is on leave for the fall 2022 semester.

 Jane Gillooly is committed to the art of narrative, how it is constructed, and how complex and often hidden histories, can be made accessible.
 What connects her work is an empathetic curiosity about particular individuals' struggles, especially when history, politics and personal crises conspire.
 Her current directorial feature work is Where the Pavement Ends, a film about two neighboring towns in Missouri depicting a microhistory of race relations in America.
 The death of Michael Brown, shot by a Ferguson, Missouri police officer in 2014, was national news after protests erupted there.
 But the history of Ferguson, a formerly whites-only "sundown town," and the neighboring black town of Kinloch, now semi-abandoned, is not well known.
 Incorporating reflections of residents of Kinloch and Ferguson (including Gillooly, who grew up in Ferguson), this film explores the relationship between these two towns.
 The film premiered at the Institute of Contemporary Art (ICA) Boston and the Museum of Modern Art Doc Fortnight and is currently streaming on demand on PBS/World Channel.
 View the trailer for Where the Pavement Ends.